karlzam/ringed-seal-detector/_notes/weekly_notes.md

 # Weekly Notes #

+## Mar 18-22

+### To Do's:
+- Fully annotate a subset of the Ulu2023 data
+- Fully annotate a subset of the Pearce Point data
+- Write a script to compare the output detections at each threshold to the full annotations for those audio files

 ## Mar 11-15

 - The Adam optimizer has a sort of learning rate scheduler built into it, so it's not a huge deal to not